typohnebild/numpy-vs-mir/README.md

 There are already some comparisons between D and other competitors, like [this](https://dlang.org/blog/2020/06/03/a-look-at-chapel-d-and-julia-using-kernel-matrix-calculations/) blog entry from Dr. Chibisi Chima-Okereke which deals with the comparison of D, Chapel and Julia.
-It aims kernel matrix operations like dot products, exponents, Cauchy, Gaussian, Power and some more.
+It aims at kernel matrix operations like dot products, exponents, Cauchy, Gaussian, Power and some more.

 In [MIR Benchmark](https://github.com/tastyminerals/mir_benchmarks), D was compared to Python and Julia with respect to simple numerical operations like dot product, multiplication and sorting.